 - Temporary: Applicants should seek this permit when they’re interested in employment for six months or less.

-What You Need to Obtain a Marshall Islands Work Visa
+Requirements to Obtain a Marshall Islands Work Visas

 The requirements for a work permit application will vary depending on the type you apply for.
 To get a general work permit, applicants will need the following: